700Nat1k/700Nat1k/README.md

 - 👋 Hi, I’m @700Nat1k
 - 👀 I’m interested in ...
-Leaarning
+Learning
 - 🌱 I’m currently learning ...ubuntu and command terminal
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...L00na787@protonmail.com